pyTooling/upload-artifact/README.md

 ### On macOS (BSD tar)

+⚠ BSD tar doesn't support a `--delete` option.
+Thus, hidden files (dot files) can't be removed (excluded) from tarballs.
+Removing discovered hidden files afterward from created tarballs is used on runner OS providing GNU tar.
+This technique can't be applied to BSD tar.

 ⚠ BSD tar doesn't support a `--verbatim-files-from` option.
 Thus, files starting with a dash might be interpreted by `tar` as a command line option.